 - The specialties below are those which have limited applicability from the current MIPS episode-based cost measures:

 - Anesthesiology

 - Audiology

 - Certified Nurse Midwife

 - Certified Registered Nurse Anesthetist (CRNA)

 - Dentist

+- Dental Anesthesiology

 - Diagnostic Radiology

-- Hand Surgery

 - Maxillofacial Surgery

+- Medical Genetics and Genomics

 - Nuclear Medicine

 - Obstetrics/Gynecology

 - Optometry

 - Oral Surgery (dentists only)

 - Pathology

-- Podiatry

-- Radiation Oncology

 - Registered Dietician/Nutrition Professional

 - Speech Language Pathology

 - These were identified from empirical analyses using administrative claims data.
-The list

-of specialties represents those where the specialty has <10% of clinicians who are
+To examine the extent to which episode-based measures apply to a specialty, we identify all TIN-National Provider Identifiers (NPIs) with the specialty that get attributed to at least 1 episode for an episode-based cost measure.
+The list of specialties represents those where the specialty has <10% of clinicians who are attributed at least 1 episode.
+This analysis is on 2023 data and does not apply restrictions for MIPS participation.

-- attributed at least 1 episode.
-This analysis is on 2019 data and does not apply restrictions for MIPS participation. - While the global cost measures may apply to these specialties, we nonetheless include the specialties here as many stakeholders have expressed interest in having measures focused on types of care in addition to the broad, population-based measures
+- While the global cost measures may apply to these specialties, we nonetheless include

+the specialties here as many stakeholders have expressed interest in having measures

+focused on types of care in addition to the broad, population-based measures.